keriganmarketing/beachy-beach/wp-content/plugins/wordpress-seo-premium/readme.txt

 == Changelog ==

-= 11.1.0 =
+= 11.6.0 =
-Release Date: April 30th, 2019
+Release Date: July 9th, 2019

+Yoast SEO 11.6 is out today.
+Of course, we did the regular round of bug fixing, but the focus of this release is two-fold: a new, much easier to use tabbed interface for the meta box and an updated HowTo structured data content block for WordPress.
+Find out all about Yoast SEO 11.6 in [our 11.6 release post](https://yoa.st/release-11-6)!

 Enhancements:

-* Improves how we generate the image parts for the Schema output.
-[Read more about the ImageObject output](https://yoa.st/image-schema).
-* Adds `filesize` to whitelisted properties on `$image`.
-Props to [cmmarslender](https://github.com/cmmarslender).
-* Optimizes the code to avoid an unnecessary DB query to remove notifications storage when it's already empty.
-Props to [rmc47](https://github.com/rmc47).
-* Improves the breadcrumbs accessibility by adding `aria-current` to the active item.
+* Changes the tabs in the metabox to horizontal tabs.
+* Splits the content optimization tab in the metabox into two separate tabs: an SEO and a Readability tab.
+* Updates HowTo schema output to reflect Google's new guidelines.
+* Makes sure the media modal that is triggered for image uploads only displays images.

 Bugfixes:

+* Fixes a bug where the Schema `@id` for `Person` would be incorrect on posts when author archives where disabled.
+* Fixes a bug where the Schema would contain `WebPage` instead of `CollectionPage` for a latest posts homepage and the static posts page type.
+* Fixes a bug where the Organization and Article Schema nodes would incorrectly be output when a website had not set their organization's name and/or logo.
-* Fixes a bug where the position of the buttons in the FAQ and How-To structured data blocks was compromised when running the development build of Gutenberg.
+* Fixes a bug where the eye marker tooltips would break out of the metabox, which would hide the last part of the tooltip text.
-* Fixed a bug where social profile settings would be empty because it was relying on the user choosing whether the site represents a company or a person.
+* Fixes a bug where instances of unfiltered HTML would be allowed in term descriptions where they shouldn't be.

-= 11.0.0 =
+= 11.5.0 =
-Release Date: April 16th, 2019
+Release Date: June 25th, 2019

-We've made huge changes to the schema.org markup we output, adding multiple different types of Schema.
-Be sure to check [our posts on yoast.com about this release](https://yoa.st/schema-release-post)!
+Yoast SEO 11.5 is out today.
+This release features a big change that gives you a better idea of how searchers see your snippets on mobile.
+Yep, we’ve overhauled the mobile snippet preview and brought it up-to-date with Google’s latest changes.
+And that, of course, includes that shiny favicon.
+Find out what Yoast SEO 11.5 is all about in [our 11.5 release post](https://yoa.st/release-11-5)!

 Enhancements:

-* Schema changes:
-	* Adds `Person` markup for author pages.
-	* Adds `WebPage` markup for all pages.
-	* Adds `Article` markup for posts, with `Person` markup for the author.
-	* Changes the ‘Organization or Person’ section of the Knowledge graph settings to allow selecting an author that is the ‘Person’ that the website represents.
-* Adds MySpace, SoundCloud, Tumblr and YouTube URL input fields to people’s profiles.
+* Updates the Mobile Snippet Preview.
+* Moves the primary image for a page out of the `WebPage` piece into its own graph piece.

 Bugfixes:

-* Fixes an issue where the metabox would not display on term edit pages when running the development build of Gutenberg.
+* Fixes missing trailing slash for the homepage on post sitemap.
+Props to [stodorovic](https://github.com/stodorovic).

 = Earlier versions =

-For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog
+For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).